Baumgaer/Game/README.md

 5. Create junctions for every directory in the output directory to the source directory if it is noticed in the corresponding `README.md`.
 So you have all resources available in your source folder and you are not forced to change the environment (This will happen automatically later).

 6. When you install a new package, write it in to the `package.json` by using the `--save` or `--save-dev`.
 After you pushed your changes and another one pulls your changes, the new dependencies will be added, removed or updated.

+7. Since we are using TypeScript/AssemblyScript remember to install the corresponding type definition via `npm i @types/<package> --save-dev`